Decision Website Design

 .

-There is a new technology called blockchain.
-It was invented for the digital crypto currency, Bitcoin.
-Blockchain has spawned a new way of thinking in computers.
-It replicates the system across multiple computers, in many locations, and in the hands of virtually anyone.
+We can use blockchain technology to encrypt and replicate the system across multiple computers, in many locations, and in the hands of virtually anyone.
 No one can make a change unless effectively all of the computers agree.
 It forces the rules to be followed.
-Voting can be protected with blockchain.

 .